amc5/applied-data-analysis/module-03/module-03.md

 <img src="img/r-new-project-vcs.png" width=500px/>
 </center>
--   Choose the top option to cloe a project from an existing ***git*** repository.
+-   Choose the top option to clone a project from an existing ***git*** repository.

 <img src="img/version-control.png" width=500px/>
 </center>
--   In the following dialog box, provide the repository URL (which should be the URL for the repository you just created, likely *<https://github.com/*> followed by *your GitHub username*/*your repo name*.
-The `Project directory name` should be *your repo name\*, and you should choose a parent directory for your local copy of the repo using the `Create project as a subdirectory of:` text field.
+-   In the following dialog box, provide the repository URL (which should be the URL for the repository you just created, likely <https://github.com/> followed by *your GitHub username*/*your repo name*.
+The `Project directory name` should be *your repo name*, and you should choose a parent directory for your local copy of the repo using the `Create project as a subdirectory of:` text field.
 Then click **Create Project**.

 <img src="img/clone-git-repo.png" width=500px/>
 </center>